Quick ViTs: Speeding up Vision Transformers through Equivariance: Related Work

-\paragraph{Equivariant Networks.} The equivariance of CNNs to (cyclic) image translations can be extended to incorporate larger symmetry groups such as rotations and reflections, as shown by~\citet{cohen2016group, dieleman2016exploiting} using Group Equivariant CNNs (G-CNNs). \citet{cohen-steerable, weiler_cesa_2019} generalized G-CNNs to steerable CNNs, where the features transform according to general group representations.
-Our octic ViTs can be seen as a more scalable ViT analogue of the octic steerable CNNs by \citet{cohen-steerable}.
-There have also been prior efforts on attention- and Transformer-based equivariant architectures.
-For both point clouds~\citep{fuchs2020se3transformers,lietransformer:2021, assaad2023vntransformer, liao2023equiformer} and, more closely to ours, images~\citep{romero2020attentive, xu20232, making-vits-shift-equi:2024, steerabletransformers:2024}.
-However, these prior works do not obtain computational benefits over non-equivariant transformers, in contrast to our ViTs.
-Our work is part of an ongoing research direction of studying and improving the scalability of equivariant networks~\citep{bekkers2024fastexpressivesenequivariant,brehmer:2024,bharadwaj2025efficient,vadgama2025utility,cuEquivariance}.
-Prior work in this direction mostly focused on point cloud data, with the notable exception of~\citet{efficient-equivariant-network:2021} and~\citet{flopping-for-flops} who considered images. \citet{efficient-equivariant-network:2021} increased the computational efficiency of G-CNNs but in contrast to our work did not achieve such benefits against standard networks.
-Directly inspiring our work, \citet{flopping-for-flops} demonstrated that incorporating horizontal mirroring equivariance into modern image classifiers increases compute efficiency while maintaining representational power.
-In contrast, we consider the larger octic group and thus achieve further savings in FLOPs.
-We conduct more extensive experimentation than \citet{flopping-for-flops} and address open questions in their work by studying the effect of breaking equivariance, invariantization and the number of equivariant blocks.
+The equivariance of CNNs to (cyclic) image translations can be extended to incorporate larger symmetry groups such as rotations and reflections, as shown by~\cite{cohen2016group, dieleman2016exploiting} using Group Equivariant CNNs (G-CNNs). \cite{cohen-steerable, weiler_cesa_2019} generalized G-CNNs to steerable CNNs, where the features transform according to general group representations.
+Our ViTs can be seen as a more scalable ViT analogue of the octic steerable CNNs by \cite{cohen-steerable}.
+There have also been prior efforts on attention- and transformer-based equivariant architectures, for both point clouds~\cite{fuchs2020se3transformers,lietransformer:2021, assaad2023vntransformer, liao2023equiformer} and, more closely to ours, images~\cite{romero2020attentive, xu20232, making-vits-shift-equi:2024, steerabletransformers:2024}.
+Even when equivariance is not explicitly built into the architecture, neural networks may still learn approximately equivariant representations when trained on data with the corresponding symmetries~\cite{bokman-kahl-neurips-2023}.
+However, these prior works do not obtain computational benefits over non-equivariant networks, in contrast to our ViTs.

+Our work is part of an ongoing research direction of studying and improving the scalability of equivariant networks~\cite{bekkers2024fastexpressivesenequivariant,brehmer:2024,bharadwaj2025efficient,vadgama2025utility,cuEquivariance}.
+Prior work in this direction mostly focuses on point cloud data, with the notable exception of~\cite{efficient-equivariant-network:2021} and~\cite{flopping-for-flops} who consider images. \cite{efficient-equivariant-network:2021} increase the computational efficiency of G-CNNs but in contrast to our work do not achieve benefits over standard networks.

+Directly inspiring our work, \cite{flopping-for-flops} demonstrate that incorporating reflection equivariance into modern image classifiers increases computational efficiency while maintaining classification performance.
+In this work, we use both rotation and reflection equivariance, to obtain larger computational savings.
+We evaluate our equivariant ViTs on a larger set of tasks than prior literature on equivariant image models and we extend the analysis of computational efficiency from counting FLOPs to looking at arithmetic intensity.
+We also analyze the optimal number of equivariant layers and invariantization.